 In the world of electricity and electronics, resistance plays a crucial role.
 It defines how a material or component hinders the flow of electric current.

 Definition of Resistance: Resistance refers to the property of a material or component that obstructs the flow of electric current.
 It is measured in ohms (Ω).
 Resistance can be thought of as a roadblock that impedes the movement of electrons through a conductor.
-The greater the resistance, the harder it is for current to pass through the material or component.
+Higher resistance makes it more difficult for electric current to flow through a material or device.

 Formula for Resistivity: